 - Nerve compression or injury, such as carpal tunnel syndrome

 - Nerve root injury, such as sciatica

 There may be other reasons for your healthcare provider to recommend EMG.

 What are the risks of EMG?

-Some discomfort, similar to the feeling of an injection or an acupuncture needle, may be felt when the needle electrodes are inserted into your muscle.
+You may feel some discomfort when the needle electrodes are inserted into your muscle.
+It may feel similar to that of an acupuncture needle.
 Afterwards, your muscle may feel sore for a few days and a bruise may appear at the needlestick site.

 The insertion of the electrodes may also cause false results on a muscle biopsy or during blood tests in which muscle enzymes are measured.

 EMG should not be done in people on anticoagulant therapy (blood thinning medicine such as warfarin) because the needle electrodes may cause bleeding within the muscle.